 Rotation schedule: Second and third years

-The second and third years of the program are designed to increase your autonomy in providing critical care to acutely ill children.
+The second and third years of the Pediatric Critical Care Fellowship are designed to increase your autonomy in providing critical care to acutely ill children.
 Assessing admissions and arranging transport to outside institutions are included.
-The main goal of these two years in the program is to develop independent academic clinicians.
+The main goal of these two years in the fellowship is to develop independent academic clinicians.

 As a second- and third-year fellow, you receive training and experience in basic research and clinical research.
 You develop an individualized research program.
 The pediatric fellowship director assists you in choosing a research mentor in your area of interest.